-Not all pneumonia is due to MRSA, but people who have had surgery or been hospitalized should pay close attention to possible bacterial pneumonia symptoms.
+Not all pneumonia is due to MRSA, but people who have had surgery or have been hospitalized should pay close attention to possible bacterial pneumonia symptoms.

-MRSA skin infections can painful.
+MRSA skin infections can be painful.
 They can quickly lead to deep abscesses requiring surgery to drain.
 Left untreated, they can spread from the skin to bones, joints and into the bloodstream.

 Once in the blood, MRSA infections can spread to the lungs and heart, where it can disrupt heart valves.

 - Pimples, cuts or other skin irregularities fill with fluids

 - Red, swollen or painful area on the skin

 Patients or caretakers who think an infection may be due to MRSA should cover it with a bandage, wash their hands thoroughly with soap and water and call their doctor.